metal3-io/cluster-api-provider-metal3/docs/ip_reuse.md

 ## How to enable IP reuse

-To enable the feature, a boolean flag called `enableBMHNameBasedPreallocation` was added.
+To enable the feature, a boolean flag called `enable-bmh-name-based-preallocation` was added.
 It is configurable via clusterctl and it can be passed to the clusterctl configuration file by the user, i.e: